-The division proposes to evaluate the symmetrical gigabit speed tier package offered by a subgrantee and will assign a value based on a range of the non-promotional cost of service including all taxes, fees, and charges.
+The division proposes to evaluate the symmetrical gigabit speed tier package offered by a subgrantee and will assign a value on a sliding scale based on a range of the non-promotional cost of service including all taxes, fees, and charges.
 Preference will be given to the gigabit speed tier package with lower costs.
 The proposed range in the scoring rubric was determined using data available from the FCC Urban Rate Survey.
 The most recent FCC US Benchmark Rate available from the FCC will be used for the subgrantee selection process.
+Providers may adjust this base rate each year based on the Consumer Price Index for the period of performance defined by NTIA.

-Points Description/Rationale: The division will use the FCC US Benchmark Rate as a baseline for this component.
-The division will not require speed packages at a certain price point.
+Points Description/Rationale: The division will use the FCC US Benchmark Rate for as a baseline for this component.
+The division will not require speed packages at a certain price point; however, the division will award additional points for internet speed packages at a cost less than the most recent FCC Urban Rate Survey US Benchmark Rate.